graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 Of course the `ResolveType` delegate is not necessary if `IsTypeOf` is implemented for all of the types of the union, and `ObjectGraphType<T>` has a default implementation; so it should be rare that `ResolveType` is necessary at all.
+See Interfaces in the documentation for more details.